 The Persian cat is hard to miss.
-Featuring a long thick coat, a chubby medium-sized build, and flat face (mostly in show Persian cats), and a long bushy tail.
+Featuring a long, thick coat, a chubby, medium-sized build, a flat face (mostly in show Persian cats), and a long, bushy tail,

 Persian cats are friendly to people and other pets, affectionate to their owners, and more laid back compared to other cats.